immybo/SWEN222Project/README.txt

 The game will go off sync sometimes between the 2 clients resulting in clients 	having different world information.
 Push interaction is there for most decorative items: totem, shop, sign, fakeportal
 	however they do not currently work
+The load game button has a bit of a delay before it works (sometimes).
+A System.out message is given when the world is loaded.
+Regardless, the actual data storage package works; this is an issue with integration with the GUI/networking.

 CONTROLS & GAME INFO